astronomer/docs/astro/install-aws.md

 description: Get started on Astro by installing your first Astro Cluster on AWS.
 ---

-We're excited to get you started with Astro on AWS.
-Below, you'll find instructions for how to complete the Astro install process, including prerequisites and the steps required for our team to provision resources in your network.
+This is where you'll find instructions for completing the Astro installation process, including prerequisites and the steps required for our team to provision resources in your network.

 At a high-level, we'll ask that you come prepared with a new AWS account.
 From there, you can expect to:
 - Create an account on Astro.